irgolic/AutoPR/autopr/README.md

 ### `models`

-This folder contains Python code files related to a project.
-The files define data models for messages, threads, issues, and pull requests, as well as handle workflow execution and context manipulation.
-There are also models for different types of events that can trigger automated actions.
-Overall, this folder provides a foundation for working with messages, threads, issues, and pull requests, as well as managing workflows in an automation system.
+This folder contains Python code files that define models, actions, and configurations for a workflow automation system.
+It includes files for working with messages, threads, issues, and pull requests, as well as files for handling different types of events that can trigger actions in the system.
+The purpose of these files is to provide a structured and type-safe way to define and configure workflows, handle transformations between different types, and represent and handle events.

 ### `services`

-This folder contains a collection of Python files that serve various purposes.
-Some files provide services for managing and running actions, caching data, handling commits and branches in a Git repository, getting and applying diffs, interacting with a platform's API (specifically GitHub), publishing updates to pull request descriptions, and managing and executing workflows.
+This folder contains various Python files that serve different purposes.
+Some files provide services for managing actions, caching, commits, diffs, platforms, publishing updates, and workflows.
 There are also utility functions for formatting and truncating nested Python objects.
-Overall, the folder contains code that supports automation, integration, and management of various tasks and processes.
+Overall, this folder represents a collection of modules that can be used to automate processes, interact with Git repositories and platforms like GitHub, and format data for publishing or displaying purposes.

 ### `triggers.py`